Do ATV and Motocross Helmets Expire? How Long Do They Last?

 Not all manufacturers provide a helmet replacement policy, while others give detailed recommendations for when to replace your helmet.

-No manufacturer, however, has a definite expiration date where the helmet becomes unsafe to use.
+No manufacturer, however, has a definite expiration date when the helmet becomes unsafe to use.

 Note that the various manufacturers’ company policies for helmet replacement do not necessarily reflect their helmets’ build quality.

-Shoei says that “Ultimately, the useful service life of a safety helmet is dependent on the intensity and frequency of its use.”
+Shoei says, “Ultimately, the useful service life of a safety helmet is dependent on the intensity and frequency of its use.”

-They also provide a set of detailed guidelines that help you determine when you should replace your helmet.
+They also provide detailed guidelines that help you determine when you should replace your helmet.

-Arai provides information on when to replace a helmet in their warranty card.
+Arai provides information on when to replace a helmet on their warranty card.

 “There is no exact timeline for helmet replacement – the useful life of a helmet will vary for all users.
 The basic rule of thumb, regardless of use, is that you should replace most helmets after no more than 3 years.
 If you ride 8-10 hours a week and wash your helmet and liners regularly, you may be able to get 2 years out of a helmet before wear and tear.”